hugsy/gef/docs/commands/gef-remote.md

 it under IDA and such.
 This makes the entire remote debugging process (particularly for Android applications) a child's game.

+### Handling remote libraries ###

+Often times you are missing a specific library the remote process is using.
+Therefore `gef-remote` can download remote libraries (and other files) if the remote target supports it (and the remote gdbserver has sufficient permissions).
+The `--download-lib LIBRARY` option can download a remote file specified by it's filepath.
+Furthermore `--download-everything` downloads all remote libs found in the processes virtual memory map (`vmmap`).

+Another issue with libraries is that even if you have the same libraries that are used remotely they might have different filepaths and GDB can't automatically find them and thereby can't resolve their symbols.
+The option `--update-solib` adds the previously, with `--dowload-everything`, downloaded libraries to the solib path so GDB can take full advantage of their symbols.

 ### QEMU-user mode ###

 Although GDB through QEMU-user works, QEMU only supports a limited subset of all